j-pcgoncalves/ts_basics/README.md

 # CRWN Clothing

 This project was made to learn the basics of TypeScript.
+It serves as a reference for later, for me or for anyone that comes across this project.

 ## How to Use